-The cognitive value of art is claimed by Jerome S. Bruner in On Knowing.
-Essays for the Left Hand.
-His essay "Art as a Mode of Knowing" points out his claim that "art" is a form of knowing coming from "the creation of a stream of metaphoric activity", different from the mode of knowing of science.
-He argues:
+Also, a cognitive value for "art" is claimed by Jerome S. Bruner.
+He argues that "art" is a form of knowing coming from "the creation of a stream of metaphoric activity," different from the mode of knowing of science.

 The elegant rationality of science and the metaphoric non-rationality of art operate with deeply different grammars; perhaps they even represent a profound complementarity.
 For in the experience of art, we connect by a grammar of metaphor, one that defies the rational methods of the linguist and the psychologist.
-(74)
+128

-He describes this artistic mode of knowing as "the conversion of impulse into the experience of art" made by "simultaneous presence of several streams of fringe association" in which an active knowing function is played by the beholder in fusing and connecting inner experiences, which makes that art is not an universal mode of communication.
+He describes this artistic mode of knowing as "the conversion of impulse into the experience of art made by simultaneous presence of several streams of fringe association" in which an active knowing function is played by the beholder in fusing and connecting inner experiences.